Dallinger/Dallinger/docs/source/dummies_node.rst

             for t in self.transformations():
                 t.fail()

-Remember that we tell a node to fail when we want to make it disappear for some reason (like a participant spilling coffee on their keyboard and so vanishing mid way through an experiment).
+Remember that we tell a Node to fail when we want to make it disappear for some reason (like a participant spilling coffee on their keyboard and so vanishing mid way through an experiment).
 This function is quite simple.
-It first checks that the node isn't already failed (`if self.failed is True`) because telling a node to fail twice probably indicates there is a bug in your code.
-If this check passes the node has its `failed` value set to True (you'll be able to see this in the failed column of the node table in the database) and its `time_of_death` value set to whatever the time is now (again this will be visible in the database).
-But note if then does a whole bunch of other things: basically it gets lists of all the vectors connected to the node (`self.vectors()`), all the infos made by the node, all the transmissions sent or received by the node and all the transformations made by the node, and tells them to fail as well.
-In this way the database remains coherent: if we didn't do this there would be a bunch of infos, for instance, without a node that created them.
-(Well, the node would still be there in the database, just marked as failed, but remember that by default Dallinger ignores all failed rows in the database, but it wouldn't know to ignore a failed node's infos unless they were also failed too).
+It first checks that the Node isn't already failed (``if self.failed is True``) because telling a Node to fail twice probably indicates there is a bug in your code.
+If this check passes the Node has its ``failed`` value set to ``True`` (you'll be able to see this in the failed column of the node table in the database) and its ``time_of_death`` value set to whatever the time is now (again this will be visible in the database).
+But note if then does a whole bunch of other things: basically it gets lists of all the Vectors connected to the Node (``self.vectors()``), all the Infos made by the Node, all the Transmissions sent or received by the Node and all the Transformations made by the Node, and tells them to fail as well.
+In this way the database remains coherent: if we didn't do this there would be a bunch of infos, for instance, without a Node that created them.
+(Well, the Node would still be there in the database, just marked as failed, but remember that by default Dallinger ignores all failed rows in the database, but it wouldn't know to ignore a failed Node's Infos unless they were also failed too).

-The next function is `node.connect()`, again, here's the code in full:
+The next function is ``node.connect()``, again, here's the code in full:
 ::

     def connect(self, whom, direction="to"):